-Convert a set of preferences to an adjacency matrix summarising wins and losses between pairs of items
+Convert a set of preferences to an adjacency matrix summarising wins and losses between pairs of items.

 Arguments

-- object
+- x

 preferences